Corporate travel safety 2022

 2. Establish a pre-travel process

-• Ensure employee contact information and health records are easily available and up-to-date.
+• Ensure employee contact information and health records are easily available: and up to date.

 3. Domestic vs international travel